Bhavik-1/PixelPerfect/README.md

 pip install streamlit tensorflow opencv-python Pillow

-3. Run the Application
+### 3. Execution

-Start the app with:
+With the dependencies installed, you can start the application with a single command:

 streamlit run app.py

 This will launch the application in your default web browser, where you can upload images for analysis.

-🧠 Model Architecture
+This will open the application in your default web browser, where you can upload images for analysis.

-PixelPerfect uses a two-stage deep learning pipeline for robust image quality analysis.
+## 🧠 Model Architecture

-🔹 Stage 1: Binary Classification
+The application uses a two-stage deep learning pipeline for robust image analysis.

-Model: Transfer Learning (VGG16 pre-trained on ImageNet)
+### **Stage 1: Binary Classification**

-Input: User-uploaded image
+This stage uses a **Transfer Learning** model based on **VGG16** to classify images as "Good" or "Poor."
+The VGG16 model, pre-trained on the ImageNet dataset, acts as a powerful feature extractor.
+We've added custom layers on top to adapt it for our specific task.

-Output: Good or Poor
+* **Input**: An image uploaded by the user.

-The VGG16 backbone acts as a feature extractor, with custom layers fine-tuned for binary classification.
+* **Output**: A binary prediction (Good or Poor).

-🔹 Stage 2: Multiclass Classification
+### **Stage 2: Multiclass Classification**

-Model: Custom Convolutional Neural Network (CNN)
+If the binary classifier detects a poor-quality image, it is passed to this second model.
+This is a custom Convolutional Neural Network (CNN) that specializes in identifying the type of defect.

-Input: Poor-quality image (from Stage 1)
+* **Input**: A poor-quality image from Stage 1.

-Output: Specific defect type
+* **Output**: The specific type of defect (e.g., Noise, Blur, Compression).

-📊 Defect Categories
+## 📊 Defect Categories

-The multiclass model can detect the following image quality issues:
+The multiclass model is trained to detect the following types of image defects:

-Blur → Image is out of focus or fuzzy
+* **Blur**: The image is out of focus or appears fuzzy.

-Color Distortion → Colors look unnatural or inaccurate
+* **Color Distortion**: The colors in the image are unnatural or inaccurate.

-Compression → Visible compression artifacts (e.g., blockiness)
+* **Compression**: The image has visible compression artifacts, such as square-like blocks.

-Luminance/Contrast → Too dark, too bright, or washed-out
+* **Luminance/Contrast**: The image is either too dark, too bright, or has washed-out colors.

-Noise → Grainy appearance with random specks
+* **Noise**: The image appears grainy, with random specks of color or light.

-Transmission Errors → Corrupted data (streaks, missing parts)
+* **Transmission Errors**: The image contains corrupted data, often appearing as streaks or missing parts.

-Other → Any other type of image quality degradation
+* **Other**: Other types of image quality issues not covered by the main categories.